 Be authentic and natural

-Search engines can assess when you start ‘keyword stuffing’, and will take points off.
+Search engines can assess when you start ‘keyword stuffing’, and will penalise you.
 Pages that use too many keywords place search engine rankings ahead of user experience.
 They usually sound artificial, lacking pace and rhythm.

 Create a list of tags

-Based on your keyword list, create a set of clearly defined tags for page sets (also called categories or filters).
+Based on your keyword list, create a set of clearly defined tags and categories for pages grouped around themes and topics.
 Most commonly applied to blogs, tags help search engines and users search and index your content.
 The number of tags will depend on your topics, but aim to keep it as short and succinct as possible.

 Create a clear website structure (also called site map or information architecture), ideally with the top menu pages named with appropriate keywords.
 For example, instead of ‘Products’ use ‘Books’.